pactus-project/pactus/CONTRIBUTING.md

 - `make test` runs the tests to ensure that all functionality is working as intended.
 - `make proto` regenerates the corresponding code if you have made any changes to the proto buffer files.

-Help and description messages (example: CLI subcommands descriptions) MUST follow this style:
+## Guidelines for CLI Help Messages:

-- All messages start with lowercase
+- Start all messages with a lowercase letter.
-- No default in the help string (Cobra adds default)
+- Avoid stating defaults in the help string, as Cobra automatically adds them.
-- Add range for flags that accepts range
+- Include a range for flags that accept a range of values.
-- No parentheses "()" in help message
+- Exclude parentheses "()" from help messages.

 ## Commit guidelines